-Clifford Johnston & Co. have over 30 years’ experience providing high quality effective representation in criminal cases.
+Clifford Johnston & Co. are leading criminal defence solicitors with over 30 years’ experience providing high quality effective representation in criminal cases.
 We are committed to all aspects of criminal law and advise and represent clients in a variety of proceedings and investigations including murder, complex fraud and serious sexual offences.

 People from all walks of life may, at some point, be subject to a criminal investigation.
 We are aware that a criminal conviction may have life changing consequences.
 We have the knowledge and skills to help you and provide the best defence.
 No matter how serious the offence, we are well equipped to defend your rights.
 We will guide you through each stage of the process and discuss your options, defence strategy and advise you on the possible outcomes.
 Whatever the allegation, it is very important that you obtain expert advice from a specialist criminal lawyer.

 People choose us because of our outstanding client care and exceptional reputation.
 On the 18th April 2017 Clifford Johnston & Co. received a rating of Excellent (Category 1) by the Peer Review Team of the Legal Aid Agency.
 All firms with a legal aid contract are subject to a mandatory periodic review of their work by the most experienced criminal practitioners.
 We were classed as Excellent, the highest of the 5 categories available placing us in the top 3% of legal aid providers in the country.
 We are delighted that external assessors share our view that we excel in the area of Crime.